 I could not answer for my audience, but to me, my work is a blink of certain thoughts that I truly followed at some moment.
 So every time I look back it seems like some kind of pattern will guide me to the next step.

 How do you envision the future of your industry?
 What do you see as the most significant difficulties and opportunities?

-I think the looks of a city is getting more homogeneous these days, of course it might take effect of social media and more quick information.
+I think the looks of a city are getting more homogeneous these days, of course, it might take the effect of social media and more quick information.
 But if you are looking for something truly touching you, it should be timeless and self-oriented.
 I think the most significant difficulties and opportunities are both not following the trend.